tom-90/0LAUK0-card-robot/README.md

 * Playing card with rank 8 => "acht wacht": the next player has to pass its turn and is not allowed to throw a card or draw a card.
                                             So, when playing with two players, the player who throws a playing card with rank 8 on the discard stack again gets the turn.
 * Playing card with rank 10 => There is no special rule for this card.
-* Playing card with rank 11, the "jack" => The player can throw a jack on top of any card.
-When a player throws the jack, the player allowed to change the suit.
+* Playing card with rank 11, the "jack" => There is no special rule for this card.
-                                           The player who has the turn next, can only throw a card which either has the suit that the player choose or has the same rank.
 * Playing card with rank 12, the "queen" => There is no special rule for this card.
 * Playing card with rank 13, the "king" => There is no special rule for this card.